pkp/pkp-docs/dev/documentation/en/getting-started.md

 composer --working-dir=plugins/paymethod/paypal install
 ```

-Run the following command if you are installing OJS.
+Run the following command if you are installing OJS or OMP.

 ```
 composer --working-dir=plugins/generic/citationStyleLanguage install